bloomreach/discovery-connector-magento-feed/README.md

 - YOU SHOULD fork this project and modify it as needed for your specific use case.
-The most interesting class for you to modify / override would be `ProductToBRTransformer` where you can adjust your product conversions.
+The most interesting class for you to modify / override would be `BrProductTransformer` and `AttributeProcessor` where you can adjust your product conversions.
   You can look at `SubmitProductsApiController` to see the API endpoint and make adjustments to the batch processing this module uses.

 Items of interest:

-Note that this module does it's best to assume you have a MASSIVE product catalog and does it's best to batch process and write to the local disk of the server to offload eating up all of the server's RAM.
-Writing to the disk can pose their own set of issues as well depending on your cloud service you are using, so this is an area you may need to customize as well to make the module run smoothely for your environment.
+Note that this module does its best to assume you have a MASSIVE product catalog and does its best to batch process and write to the local disk of the server to offload eating up all the server's RAM.
+Writing to the disk can pose their own set of issues as well depending on your cloud service you are using, so this is an area you may need to customize as well to make the module run smoothly for your environment.

-Currently, this module does NOT delete the file generated to be fed to Bloomreach, located in the `var` directory of the project.
+Currently, this module does NOT delete the file generated to be fed to Bloomreach, located in the `var/export/bloomreach_feed` directory of the project.
 This is for debugging and this behavior should be customized, again, as your project needs.

 ## Base requirements for your project